vivek231/breast_tumor_segmentation/README.md

 ## Dataset Folder

-+ Datset path will follow the similar structure: Dataset/breast/train/a-b folders, Dataset/breast/test/a-b folders,
++ Dataset path will follow the structure: Dataset/breast/train/a-b folders, Dataset/breast/test/a-b folders,

 + Please put your images inside folder "a" and binary mask into "b" in both train and test folders.